AlephNeil/sticky-feet/README.md

 # sticky-feet

-## Here's one way to have your footer behave "in the way that any sane person would obviously want it to"
+## How to train your footer to behave "in the way that any sane person would obviously want it to"

 #### Namely: